lzqsd/OptixRenderer/README.md

 * `gpuIds`: The ids of devices used for rendering.
 For example --gpuIds 0 1 2, then 3 gpus will be used for rendering.

 ## Shape file
 We use xml file to define the scene.
 The format will be very similar to mitsuba.
-The main elements of the shape file include shape, material, light, sensor and integrator.
+The main elements of the shape file include integrator, sensor, material, shape and emitter.
 We will introduce how to define the 5 elements in details in the following.
 A typical shape file will be like:
 ```
 <?xml version="1.0" encoding="utf-8"?>